Sunrise, two hours or so into our drive home. So long, St. Pete. See you soon.

 We decided to try a new (to us) pizza joint on our last night–Giuseppe's on Gulf Boulevard.
 Jake and I walked there and took this photo outside while we waited for them to finish the order.
 Pretty good pizza, and the calzones were huge.

 We hadn't really been to the beach during this trip—water was still too cold!
-We decided to dip our toes tonight though, thinking it wouldn't be a complete trip with out doing so.
+We decided to dip our toes tonight though, thinking it wouldn't be a complete trip without doing so.

 I caught this shot of Renee and Pam as we headed out.
 Sisters, headed to the beach.
 Not sure why, but I like the black and white treatment on this photo.